MikMuellerDev/rpirf/README.md

 # rpirf
  A library to send `433mhz` signals from a Raspberry Pi

+ # This repository has been transferred to the [Smarthome](https://github.com/smarthome-go/rpirf) organization.

 Protocol and logic ported from https://github.com/milaq/rpi-rf
 # Supported Hardware